How to Reduce Face Mask Pollution

 city scene of a sidewalk littered with trash

-So after you cut the strings of your mask, always dispose of face masks in a designated waste bin.
+So after you cut the strings, always dispose of them in a designated waste bin.
 By doing so, you’ll be taking an essential step in preventing masks from entering our water systems and contributing to the pollution that harms our environment and wildlife.

-By doing these two very simple things, we can help minimise the harm to animals and contribute to a cleaner, safer world with a more sustainable future.
+By doing these two very simple things, we can help minimise the harm to animals and contribute to a cleaner environment.

 Leave a Reply